Uncanny X-Force: Let It Bleed

 Psylocke is expelled from Wolverine's School, so she and Storm go on a mission with Puck to hunt down Spiral, who is a drug dealer.
 It turns out Spiral is not selling drugs, but just using a new telepathic mutant named Ginny to make people think they are high.
 Bishop returns from the future possessed by the White Owl Demon and hunts Ginny.
 Storm and Psylocke attempt to cure Bishop, but the demon possesses Ginny.
 Weapon XIII kidnaps Fantomex, so Cluster seeks help from Psylocke.

 Torn and Frayed

 Pyslocke and Cluster travel to Madripoor to hunt Weapon XIII.
 Weapon XIII uses his power of misdirection (which Fantomex and Cluster not longer possess) to confess his love to Psylocke.
 She agrees to stay with him only if he allows her to kill Fantomex, who betrayed her during a heist at the Louvre.
 During a heated battle she decides to free Fantomex and stun Weapon XIII, stating that she is done with all three of them.
-Psylocke then rehabilitates Bishop, but they are attached by the White Owl.
+Psylocke then rehabilitates Bishop, but they are attacked by the White Owl.
 Storm, Puck, and Psylocke are captured and have revenants, or evil clones, made of them.
 Bishop is eventually able to free them and are confronted by Spiral, who explains that she is trying to save Ginny and wants X-Force to help her.
 Bishop also realizes that the White Owl is actually Cassandra Nova.